kennytilton/xhr/README.md

 ## Usage

-For now, please see the tests.
+For now, please see the tests, and even then it is a proof-of-concept slapdash glimpse of what will be after we start using the capability in anger.

 ## License